oshaughnessy/sierramountainll/_pages/volunteers.md

 section in Sports Connect and **sign up for a position** there.

-That page has a place to upload your ID and some other clearances, like a certificate from Safe Sport and a few others (see below).
-When you have those done, you'll need to come back here to upload them so we can check them.
+That page has a place to upload your ID and some other clearances, like a certificate from SafeSport and a few others.
+When you have those done, you'll need to return to this page to upload the files or images so we can check them.

-   If you've already completed a Safe Sport Abuse Awareness training program for another sport or league and your certificate is still current, you can use it for Little League, too.
-   For example, [US Soccer's SafeSport program](https://learning.ussoccer.com/coach/courses/available/29/details/5606) is adequate for our needs.

 ### Background Check: JDP